DeveshChande/PassGen/README.md

 # PassGen
-PassGen is a simple program to generator passwords and passphrases.
+PassGen is a simple program to generate passwords and passphrases.